 Our response: where would you like your data stored?
 We’re not being funny.
 The point is that your data will be stored in whatever territory you want it to be.

 Data Regulations Fall Under European Union Law Until Britain Legally Exits the EU

-Brexit may appear to complicate issues for data storage but, while Britain legally remains in the European Union, data for British companies falls under European rules.
+What replaces GDPR in the UK after Brexit?
+Brexit may appear to complicate issues for data storage but, while Britain legally remains in the European Union, data for British companies fall under European rules.
 When Brexit is completed we may see new regulations that require data to be held specifically in the UK rather than within Europe, but whatever the situation, we are prepared.

 How To Choose Where Your Data is Held

 “Currently, our public cloud European clients are hosted in Europe, and our US clients are hosted in the US, thereby adhering to all the current regulations,” says Timewatch’s Phil Jones.

 “With Brexit, as soon as any new regulations are defined, we’ll meet them.
 Irrespective of whether you use our resource scheduling software, timesheet software, or professional services automation suite, all customers are covered under Safe Harbour.”

 Customers can choose where they want their data held: US, UK or EU, and even move from one location to another as they choose.